christie-reindle/javascript-logic/README.md

   * %=

 ### Arithmetic Operators
-Arithmetic operators are used to perform arithmetic between variables and/or values.
+Arithmetic operators are used to perform arithmetic between variables and/or values and compute values.

 ```
 var a = 4;